 Scenic Bikeway routes are the best bike rides in Oregon and showcase beautiful scenery, state history and local communities.
 They run past state parks on paved paths and roads, cross mountain passes and high desert plains, and meander through lush farmlands and covered bridges spanning sparkling streams.
-The Oregon Scenic Bikeway program is the first of its kind in the country with official state-designated routes, printable maps and on-road signage.
+The Oregon Scenic Bikeway program is the first of its kind in the country.
+Bikeways are official state-designated routes with printable maps and on-road signage.

 Find the right bikeway for you with our rating system: Mild, Moderate, Challenging and Extreme.

 Fun, casual rides appropriate for nearly everyone.
 The traffic is light and the terrain is mostly flat.

 Covered Bridges, 35-mile loop, map and cue sheet | Ride with gps

 Features covered bridges, lake views and colorful foliage in the fall.
 The ride passes through the historic Cottage Grove downtown and includes the 17-mile Rowe River Trail.
 It can be ridden as an out-and-back on the pathway or as a loop with one half on the the path and the other on scenic low-traffic roads.